 - First, measure out all ingredients and have them ready.

-- Combine olive oil, vinegar, garlic, salt and oregano in a medium bowl to create the marinade.
+- If you don't wish to marinate your tomatoes, skip steps 2 & 3.
+Combine olive oil, vinegar, garlic, salt. and oregano in a medium bowl to create the marinade.
 Whisk to combine.

-- Add sliced tomato to the marinade, cover, and refrigerate for at least 30 minutes to 1 hour and up to overnight.
+- Add sliced tomato to the marinade, cover, and refrigerate for at least 2 hours and up to overnight.
 Make sure to take the tomatoes out of the fridge at least 30 minutes before making the sandwich so the oil can reincorporate with the rest of the marinade.

 - Place bacon in a medium frying pan over medium heat.
 Cook until the bacon is crisp or to your liking - about 2 minutes per side.
 Place the cooked bacon on paper towels to soak up additional grease.
 Do not drain the bacon grease from the pan.